cuddle-cuddle/http-cuddle-cuddle.github.io/_posts/2017-2-13-Tell-Me-A-Joke-(Part1).md

 ---
 layout: post
 title: "NLP: Short Sentence comparison techniques OR: Tell me a joke!
-(Part 1: getting the data)"
+(Part 1: scraping twitter)"
 ---

 Okay, so, Start of the problem is simple.
 I want an AI such that when I say, "Tell me a joke about nails!"
 I'd like to have some reasonable answers back about either Jesus or manicures.